Where Do I Start?

-That’s why CWC is organized in phases.
+CWC hair color education is organized in three phases.

 Not sure where to start? ✨ Take the 2 minute survey below and we’ll guide you to the phase you’re most ready for.